Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 - Capital gains tax on sell (5% long-term >365 days, 7.5% short-term ≤365 days).

-For a Rs 10,000 trade, the Rs 25 DP charge alone is 0.25% — and you pay it on both legs.
+For a Rs 10,000 trade, the Rs 25 DP charge alone is 0.25%, and you pay it on both legs.
 Combined round-trip costs on small trades can easily be 1.5–2.5% before any price movement.
-This is why frequent small trading in Nepal is almost always loss-making net of fees.
+That's why frequent small trading in Nepal is almost always loss-making net of fees.

 Fix: Trade in larger lots (Rs 50,000+ where possible) to amortise the fixed DP charge.
 Avoid in-and-out trading patterns that compound transaction costs.